 Within anthropology, the life history has long been recognized as an important vehicle for learning about how culture is experienced and created by individuals.
 This seminar seeks to develop a better understanding of the research method known as life history, and of its attendant beliefs and limitations in diverse social and cultural contexts.
-The course will also address how categories of difference such as race, ethnicity, class, gender, sexuality, age, religion, and geographic location are experienced and their relevance to personal identity.
+The course will also address how people experience categories of difference such as race, ethnicity, class, gender, sexuality, age, religion and geographic location along with their relevance to personal identity.
 Equally important, this is a "learning by doing" course, as it will attempt to bridge theories of self-narrative with cultural anthropological research methods.
-Students will experience firsthand the theoretical, methodological, and ethical issues involved in collecting life histories.
-By undertaking individual projects, each student will learn to organize and conduct life history interviews, record them, transcribe them, edit them, and present them in written form.
+Students will experience firsthand the theoretical, methodological and ethical issues involved in collecting life histories.
+By undertaking individual projects, each student will learn to organize and conduct life history interviews, record them, transcribe them, edit them and present them in written form.
 The goal is to explore the multiple stages involved in transforming a narrative life into an inscribed text.
+This course fulfills the upper-level cultural requirement.
 Prerequisite: ANTH 113 or permission of instructor.
 Course offered when there is sufficient demand.